YagilItzhak/QuickSearch/README.md

-# BrowserSearchLauncher
+# Quicksearch

 ## Overview

-`BrowserSearchLauncher` is a cross-platform tool designed to simplify and accelerate your web browsing experience.
+`Quicksearch` is a cross-platform tool designed to simplify and accelerate your web browsing experience.
 Whether you want to perform a quick search or open a URL, this script provides an efficient, streamlined way to manage these tasks.
 The repository currently includes a Windows PowerShell script (`script.ps1`), with plans to support macOS in the future.

 ## Features